Jury could decide sticky issues of September 11 airlines lawsuit

 Last Thursday, he denied the airlines' request for an evidentiary hearing on the same issue.

-On Monday, lawyers for World Trade Center Properties wrote a letter to the judge asking him to schedule "an all-issues trial," including the liability of the airlines.
+On Monday, lawyers for World Trade Centre Properties wrote a letter to the judge asking him to schedule "an all-issues trial," including the liability of the airlines.

-Money was sitting in the accounts of the defendants' insurers earning interest "instead of helping to rebuild the World Trade Center," the letter said.
+Money was sitting in the accounts of the defendants' insurers earning interest "instead of helping to rebuild the World Trade Centre," the letter said.

 The aviation defendants' liability insurance is estimated at more than $10 billion, according to court documents.
 Among dozens of insurers of American Airlines are Associated Aviation Underwriters Inc and Avion Assurance Limited insurance groups.
 United Airlines has U.S. Aircraft Insurance Group and British Aviation Insurance Group among its insurers.